ionzero/vouchsafe/vouchsafe-specification-v1.3.md

 ### 9.2 Purpose Evaluation in Delegated Chains

 When evaluating a chain of Vouchsafe tokens that includes the `purpose` claim, verifiers MUST apply intersectional filtering.
-The resulting set of valid `purpose` values is the set of strings that appear in **every** `purpose` field in the chain.
+The resulting set of valid `purpose` values is the set of strings that appear in **every** `purpose` claim in the chain.

 The following rules apply: